Rabbis, Sorcerers, Kings, and Priests:

 - Rabbinic Judaism: Literature and Beliefs

-Rabbis, Sorcerers, Kings, and Priests: The Culture of the Talmud in Ancient Iran, (University of California Press, forthcoming July 2015).
+Rabbis, Sorcerers, Kings, and Priests: The Culture of the Talmud in Ancient Iran, (University of California Press, 2015).

-“Excommunication in Jewish Babylonia: Comparing Bavli Mo‘ed Qaṭan 14b-17b and the Aramaic Bowls Spells in a Sasanian Context,” Harvard Theological Review (forthcoming).
+“Excommunication in Jewish Babylonia: Comparing Bavli Mo‘ed Qaṭan 14b-17b and the Aramaic Bowl Spells in a Sasanian Context.”
+Harvard Theological Review 108, No. 4 (Oct., 2015)

-“The Boundaries of an Infidel in Zoroastrianism: A Middle Persian Term of Otherness for Jews, Christians, and Muslims,” Iranian Studies (forthcoming, 2014).
+“The Boundaries of an Infidel in Zoroastrianism: A Middle Persian Term of Otherness for Jews, Christians, and Muslims,” Iranian Studies 48 (2015): 99-115

 “Rabbinic Depictions of the Achaemenid King Cyrus the Great: The Babylonian Esther Midrash (bMeg.
 10b-17a) in its Iranian Context,” The Talmud in its Iranian Context, eds.
 Carol Bakhos and M. Rahim Shayegan (Mohr Siebeck: Tübingen, 2010), 112-139.